-- due to some cases of misusing my trust, correspondence about a new scheme will be done with the national ringing scheme into cc-mails.
+- due to some cases of misusing my trust, correspondence about a new scheme can be done with the national ringing scheme into cc-mails.

-- if a not registered cr-project is announced to the European colour-ring Birding website, it will be mentioned with a severe remark.
-In a next stage it will be banned.
+- if a not registered cr-project is announced to the European colour-ring Birding website, it will be mentioned with a severe remark !

 (in an agreement between EURING, IWSG, GSG and European colour-ring Birding).